 Feminized cannabis seeds are genetically altered to only grow into female plants.
 Ordinary cannabis seeds can grow into both male plants or female plants, which can be a game of chance for growers everywhere.
 If you purchase 10 ordinary seeds, all 10 of them could grow into male plants which are worthless in the grand scheme of things.
 However, with feminized seeds, all of them are pretty much certain to grow into female plants.
 Feminized seeds grow into female plants 99.9% of the time.

 Feminized seeds have been a game changer in the cannabis industry.
 They make it more economical to pop seeds and veg the plants since all of them will most likely grow into healthy adult female plants, which produce THC.
 You’ll save resources and time with feminized seeds since all of them will be viable.
 The days where you had to pop a bunch of seeds and nurture them until they grow large enough to determine their sex are over.
 It was a huge headache to produce a bunch of males, love them like females, and then have to kill them to prevent them from pollinating the girls during the flowering cycle.
+There are now even DNA testing services that enable you to sex marijuana plants as early as 2 weeks from propogation.

 How do cannabis seeds get feminized?